Determining if an entity is new

 This is all possible because of the

 IRememberBeingDirty interface.
 Indeed the name of this interface is hilarious but it describes exactly what it does.
-All entities implement this interface which is extremely handy as it tracks not only the property data that has changed (because it inherits from yet another hilarious interface called
+All entities implement this interface which is extremely handy.
+It tracks not only the property data that has changed (because it inherits from yet another hilarious interface called

 ICanBeDirty) but also the property data that was changed before it was committed.